 - for your information to be excluded from any automated decision making and profiling (rights related to automated decision making)

-Your request will be processed within one calendar month of it being received.
+Your request will be processed within one calendar month of it being received unless there are specific reasons why this would not be possible.
 To help us keep your information secure, we may require you to provide us with proof of identity before any personal information is disclosed.
 Please note that in some circumstances, these rights are subject to certain legal conditions and limitations.

 We will not contact you for marketing purposes by email unless you have given us consent to do so.